nagajayasree/Reactjs/README.md

 # Reactjs
-It is a library used to create UI.
+It is a library used to create UI elements.